 If you are unsure of the Domain Name, you can find it out by looking on any computer already on the network.
 In Windows 98, right-click Network Neighborhood and select Properties.
 Under the Identification tab, there will be listed that computer's name, and the Domain to which it is connected.
 For Windows Me, 2000, or XP, right-click My Network Places.
 In Windows Me, choose Properties from the menu that appears.
 In Windows 2000 or XP, choose Properties from the menu that appears.
+Then, right-click Local Area Connection and choose Properties.
 The Domain name will appear.
 If you want the PrintServer to be connected to that same Domain, enter that Domain name here.
 If no Domain name exists there, you will use the Workgroup name from that window.